About us

 We are doing both IN-PERSON and VIRTUAL events.
 Please check the meetup schedules.

-- - - - - Prior to Rubin Museum’s closure of the physical space on 17th street - - - - -
+- - - Below notice is for when we used to regularly meet at the Rubin Museum prior to its closure of the physical space on 17th street - - -

 Dharma Drink is now Self Service!